-Luckily, SafetyWing is pretty straightforward in their policy document wording, so reading through isn’t too demanding.
-The document isn’t thousands of pages long — I swear companies do that on purpose so you miss all the small print.
+Luckily, SafetyWing is pretty straightforward in its policy document wording, so reading through isn’t too demanding.
+The document isn’t thousands of pages long — I swear companies do that on purpose, so you miss all the small print.

 Reasons We Chose SafetyWing Insurance

-Not only are the policy details easy to decipher, but the application process is simple.
+The policy details are easy to decipher, and the application process is simple.
 But let’s get down to some of the nitty-gritty as to why we chose SafetyWing Travel Insurance.